davidrhoden/davidrhoden-basic-netlify/timeline/sketched/sketched-sitting-thinking-jun-30-2025.md

 title: I sketched a guy sitting and thinking.
 date: 2025-06-30T00:00:00
 excerpt: He turned out to look enough like me that I decided it was me.
-summary: He turned out to look enough like me that I decided it was me.
 image: /static/img/sketchbook/sitting-thinking-jun-30-2025.jpg
 tags:
   - sketches